Reading submissive signals is crucial to understand if someone is submitting to you and accepting your leadership and authority.

 Especially when the most dominant party seems angry or judgmental, the more submissive party will defend himself and release tension by re-engaging verbally.

-“what” in this communicates something like “what have I done wrong now”.
+“What” in that contexts communicates something like “what have I done wrong now”.

 #2.1.
 Filler Words